sjawhar/no-wander/docs/Usage/Usage.md

 In general layers use their default values as specified in the Keras/TensorFlow documentation, with the following exceptions:
 * `Dense` and `Conv1D` layers default to `activation="relu"`.
 * An `LSTM` layer defaults to `return_sequences=False` if it is the final LSTM layer and `return_sequences=True` otherwise.

+Using `Encoder` as the layer type will create a multi-head attention (MHA) + point-wise feed-forward (FF) layer stack, in the style of the Transformer network.
+This layer type accepts the following parameters:
+* `attention_activation`: Activation to use inside MHA layer.
+Default is `null`
+* `dropout`: Dropout to use after MHA and FF layers, before residual connection.
+Default is `0.1`
+* `epsilon`: Divide-by-zero check parameter for [LayerNormalization](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LayerNormalization).
+Default is `1e-6`
+* `ff_activation`: Activation to use on hidden Dense layer of FF layer.
+Default is `"relu"`
+* `ff_units`: Units of hidden Dense layer of FF layer.
+Default is `1000`
+* `num_heads`: Number of MHA heads.
+Default is `8`

 Each layer specification object can include one or more regularization parameters (e.g. `kernel_regularizer`).
 The value of these parameters should be either a string or a dict:
   * `"l1"` or `"l2"` will create the corresponding regularizer with default parameters.